 Tableau Enterprise and Sigma compete in the business intelligence and data visualization category.
-Tableau appears to have the upper hand due to its extensive visualization capabilities and broader functionality.
+Tableau seems to have the upper hand due to its comprehensive set of advanced features and integration capabilities, especially in handling complex dashboarding requirements.

 It's essential for everything data-related within our company.